scotttyso/intersight_iac/README.md

 The script utilizes features introduced in 0.14 of Terraform.
 So we need 0.14 or preferrably >1.0

 [terraform](https://www.terraform.io/downloads.html)

+- For Windows Make sure it is in a Directory that is in the system path.

 ### Terraform Modules and Providers